Opticcss/Opticcss.github.io/_posts/2021-07-01-Short Term Fourier Transformation (STFT) with Implementation.md

 ### **2.1.
 Implementation of the STFT**

-​	The implementation provided here is based on `hanning` window, for others, users can define their own window type and treat them as one of the parameter to perform the multiple dispatch in `Julia`.
+​	The implementation provided here[^2] is based on `hanning` window, for others, users can define their own window type and treat them as one of the parameter to perform the multiple dispatch in `Julia`.
 There are three predefined parameters in total, as shown below.

 - width of each window, denoted by the length of each section `nsection_`.
 - number of overlapping points for each adjacent window `noverlap_`.